 The Panama software for instrument control and data visualization

-The Delaware’s high‐power lasers provide up to five excitation wavelengths (375, 405, 488, 532, and 640 nm) and a proprietary high‐NA collection lens delivers maximum sensitivity.
-The system offers two scattering channels and up to eight fluorescence detection channels.
+The Delaware’s high-power lasers provide up to five excitation wavelengths (375, 405, 488, 561, and 640 nm) and a proprietary high-NA collection lens delivers maximum sensitivity.
+The system offers up to three scattering channels and up to six fluorescence detection channels.
 The Delaware features Kinetic River’s Shasta fluidic control system for ultrastable sheath flow and superior core stream control.
-The Cavour always‐on flowcell monitor allows you to optimize laser alignment and core stream dimensions in real‐time without removing the cover.
-The entire system is operated using our intuitive, easy‐to‐use Panama flow cytometry software for instrument control and data visualization, providing researchers with the flexibility their cutting‐edge research requires.
+The Cavour always-on flowcell monitor allows you to optimize laser alignment and core stream dimensions in real-time without removing the cover.
+The entire system is operated using our intuitive, easy-to-use Panama flow cytometry software for instrument control and data visualization, providing researchers with the flexibility their cutting-edge research requires.

 The Delaware – see what you’ve been missing.